jtsekhansky/assignment-4--principles-of-databases--cs-365--fall-2024/README.md

 ###  3. [2.5] What is a Key Constraint?

-A key constraint does not allow an attribute of two or more tuples to have the same value.
+A key constraint does not allow an attribute set of two or more tuples of the same relation to have the same value set.
+The key constraint can be expressed algebraically using SIGMA constraint notaion.
+The other attributes that are not part of the key may have matching values in different tuples.

 ### 4. [4.1] What is an Entity/Relationship Model?
 What purpose does it serve in the process of creating/designing databases?